shoryaagrawal553/IWT-mini-project/README.md

 ## 📂 File Structure

-  * [cite_start]`index.html`: The main user interface containing the search form and results grid[cite: 1].
+  * index.html : The main user interface containing the search form and results grid.<br>
-  * [cite_start]`styles.css`: Contains all styling variables, responsive rules, and animations[cite: 2].
+  * styles.css : Contains all styling variables, responsive rules, and animations.<br>
-  * `app.js`: Handles frontend logic, the custom dropdown, and communicates with the backend API.
+  * app.js : Handles frontend logic, the custom dropdown, and communicates with the backend API.
-  * `api.php`: The backend script that queries the database and returns JSON data.
+  * api.php : The backend script that queries the database and returns JSON data.
-  * `recipes.db`: The SQLite database file containing recipe data.
+  * recipes.db : The SQLite database file containing recipe data.
-  * `schema.sql`: SQL script used to create the table and insert initial sample data.
+  * schema.sql : SQL script used to create the table and insert initial sample data.

 ## 🚀 How to Run